browserify/browserify/readme.markdown

     Ignore `require()` statements that don't resolve to anything.

-  --debug -d                        [default: false]
+  --debug, -d                       [default: false]

     Enable source maps that allow you to debug your files separately.

-  --standalone -s
+  --standalone, -s

     Generate a standalone module that works outside of the browserify environment and is compatible with other module systems.

 Specify a parameter.
 ```